ghostunnel/ghostunnel/docker/redis-tls/README.md

 This directory contains a Dockerfile for building a Docker container that runs redis with ghostunnel as a SSL/TLS proxy.
-It serves as an example for how use ghostunnel to proxy connections to applications that do not natively support SSL/TLS.
+It serves as an example for how to use ghostunnel to proxy connections to applications that do not natively support SSL/TLS.

 ### Building